openfga/rfcs/20240328-queries-with-usersets.md

 # How it Works
 [how-it-works]: #how-it-works

 Check API involves solving a parent problem that may contain subproblems.
 The implementation of this proposal will be that when solving the parent problem or each subproblem, if the problem is of the form `objectType:objectId # relation @ objectType:objectId#relation`, then we will immediately return `{allowed=true}`.
 The same idea will apply to ListObjects and ListUsers APIs.

+Write API will be changed too.
+Given that the userset `objectType:objectId#relation` is defined as the set that has the `relation` relation with `objectType:objectId`, we will block application developers from writing the tuple `objectType:objectId # relation @ objectType:objectId#relation` and return an appropriate error.
+This is to prevent confusion and to prevent useless tuples from being stored.

+Tuples of this form that have been written already will be kept, but we will allow developers to delete them.

+Read API will not be modified and will continue to only return tuples that have been explicitly written.

+Expand API will not be modified.
+It currently does not return the invariants, to prevent loops.

 # Migration
 [migration]: #migration